 Quick Info

-Weather: The average low is 43F and the average high is 64F
+Weather: The average low in the valley is 39F and the average high is 59F.

 Course